rickdenhaan/pathe-php/README.md

 * Your reservation history.
 Calling $client->getReservationHistory() will return an array of Pathe\HistoryItem entities

 It is also possible to update your Pathé user details by calling $client->updatePersonalData() with a modified Pathe\PersonalData object.
 This will return a new Pathe\PersonalData object, freshly retrieved from Pathé after sending the updated information.

+If you've forgotten your password, you can also request a reset link by calling $client->forgotPassword() with your email address.
+This will return a boolean true or false, depending on whether the request was successful.

 More options will be added soon!